 Find Cheap Auto Insurance Quotes in Your Area

-Insurtech is the use of emerging technologies, such as artificial intelligence (AI), the internet of things (IoT) and blockchain, to improve business processes in the insurance industry.
-From property and casualty to life and health insurance, insurers of all types are using these technologies to better meet customer demand and improve efficiency.
+Insurtech, short for insurance technology, is the use of innovative technologies to improve business processes in the insurance industry.
+From property and casualty to life and health insurance, insurers of all types are implementing these technologies to better meet customer demand and improve efficiency.

 What is insurtech?

-Accordingly, insurance companies see opportunities to use insurtech across all stages of the insurance value chain, from marketing, sales and product design to underwriting and claims processing.
+Now, insurance companies are seeing opportunities to use insurtech across all stages of the insurance value chain, including marketing, sales and product design, underwriting and claims processing.

 Types of insurtech: Emerging technologies in the insurance industry